 Placement assessment evaluates the student's basic skills in reading, writing, and mathematics in relation to the prerequisite requirements for college-level coursework.
 Results are used to make recommendations concerning course placement and the possible need for additional skills instruction.
-Assessment dates and times at the main campus in Alpena and the Huron Shores campus in Oscoda are published in the semester course schedule and are available on the Alpena Community College website.
+Assessment dates and times at the main campus in Alpena and the Oscoda Campus are published in the semester course schedule and are available on the Alpena Community College website.